juliennecodes/to-do-list/Problems.md

 #I think there is still a problem with writing more than five tasks.
 Disabling the textbox and button prevents it but I think manually writing the code in the console still permits it.
 Do I fix that issue in the client or the server?

 #move helper functions from the server to their own dedicated file?

+# how do you test components whose results show up in another component? i.e textbox action and task result - Do you go and test the common ancestral component, App?

+#You can create a mock function with jest.fn().
+If no implementation is given, the mock function will return undefined when invoked.
+Why use jest.fn() then?
+What use is a function that returns undefined?

+#Find out more about options object, namely name option

+#what's rest api?